PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 16:40:07
+Last updated: 2024-04-19 16:40:40
-Random Quote: You will never walk again... but you will fly.  -  Bloodraven
+Random Quote: Kids, I'm going to tell you an incredible story, the story of how I met your mother. - Ted Mosby